Alfred Egerton Cooper: Character

 Cooper was described in The Times as "a generous man of great charm, a wonderful raconteur and well known to a wide circle of people in the art world".
 According to his son, Peter, Cooper "generally looked more like a retired British colonel than an artist, and always dressed to the nines, even in his studio".
 In 1922, the Daily Mirror quoted his opinion on Modernism:

-He is unashamedly old-fashioned.
-He paints what he sees and dismisses more modern trends with a wave of the hand ...
-Though of the same generation as Picasso, he dislikes all this rubbish ...
-Picasso was good during – what do you call it – the Blue Period.
-But then, when he started doing all these things ...
-Mind you, he was never great, even during the Blue Period.

 The Chelsea News and General Advertiser said that Cooper was "one of Chelsea's oldest and best loved artists".

 War service

 During the First World War, Cooper served in the Artists Rifles (28th County of London Battalion), and then was commissioned as a captain on the staff of the RAF.
 Chlorine gas permanently damaged the sight of his right eye, so that he almost lost his sight, although he could still draw and differentiate colour.
 After his eye injury he became a war artist, "recording airships and views from them".
 Cooper became an official artist to the RAF by 1917, riding in various aircraft and taking aerial photographs.
 "He became an expert in the art and technique of large scale aerial camouflage, sketching and painting landscapes from a variety of aircraft".

 During the Second World War, Cooper was producing newspaper illustrations of theatres of war, taking his information from photographs.
 In 1964 he had a cornea grafting operation to his right eye in Westminster Hospital.